Specialist Residential Schools' Collective Agreement

 - by appointment or promotion; or

 - by re-grading of the position where the requirements of the position have altered substantially.
-The employer shall consider the factors in clause 4.5 as the criteria for movement between the grades.
+The employer shall consider the factors in clause 4.5 or 4B.2 as the criteria for movement between the grades.

 4.9.1 Where the employee is paid on the Specialist and Executive/Management range of rates, the employer will review the employee’s salary annually.
 This review will be carried out after discussion with the employee.